juha-h/libbaresip-android/README.md

 libbaresip-android
 ==================

-This project shows how to build libbaresip for Android using Android NDK r19 or later that only support clang.
+This project shows how to build libbaresip for Android on Debian 11 using Android NDK.
 Resulting libbaresip can be used in Baresip based Android (Studio) applications.

 ## Step 0 - download Android NDK